colorizenl/gradle-application-plugin/readme.md

   - Run `gradle xcodeGen` to generate a Xcode project for a hybrid iOS app.
   - Run `gradle generateStaticSite` to generate a website from Markdown templates.
   - Run `gradle generatePWA` to create a PWA version of the aforementioned website.
-  - Running `gradle allMac` will build all example applications that are supported on Mac, which is everything except the Windows MSI.
+  - The shorthand tasks `gradle allMac`, `gradle allWindows`, and `gradle allLinux` can be used to build all application types that are supported on that platform.
-  - Similarly, running `gradle allWindows` will build all example applications supported on Windows, which is everything except the Mac application bundle and iOS app.

-Note signing the Mac application requires environment variables for the signing identity.
-See the documentation section on the Mac-specific configurtion for details.
+Building the example application uses the same system requirements and environment variables as the plugin itself.
+Refer to the documentation for each application type for details.

 License
 -------